-Just before reaching Lake Agnes, you’ll see another trail veering up to your right towards The Little Beehive.
-Although the entire return trip is about 9 kilometres, from fork in the trail it’s just 2 kilometres there & back to the summit.
+The entire return trip to the Little Beehive is about nine kilometres from the lakeshore.
+From fork in the main trail though, it’s only two kilometres there & back to the summit.
 It should only tack an extra 20 minutes to the Lake Agnes hike each way.

-Once you reach the top of The Little Beehive, you’ll get to experience incredible views over Mirror Lake, Lake Agnes, and Lake Louise.
+Once you reach the top of The Little Beehive, you’ll experience incredible views over the area.
+Below, you’ll dazzle at Mirror Lake, Lake Agnes, and Lake Louise.

-Getting back off the smaller mountain, if you’ve got some extra energy you’ll love a chance to check out the peak’s bigger brother, The Big Beehive.
+Got extra energy?
+Once you’re done with the smaller mountain, check out the peak’s bigger brother, The Big Beehive.

 - Distance: 9 kilometres (return)

 Made it to the Lake Agnes Tea House?
 Continue along the northern shores before looping along its eastern shoreline.
 The path leads towards The Big Beehive Trail.